-St. Mark’s Campanile has been watching over Venice since the 9th century.
-Follow Captain Ulysses on a tour of this iconic monument of the “Serenissima”! 👉
+Located on St. Mark’s square, St. Mark’s Campanile has been watching over Venice since the 9th century.
+Follow the guide!

 The first version of St. Mark’s Campanile

-In 888, the construction of the first watchtower began on the foundations of an ancient Roman building.
-But in 1080, the tower collapsed.
-The Doge of Venice, Domenico Selvio, therefore decided to build a new watchtower a few metres away, on the site of what we know today as St. Mark’s Campanile.
+In 888, the construction of the first watchtower began on the foundations of a Roman building.
+But in 1080, the building collapsed.
+Captain Doge of Venice, Domenico Selvio, therefore decided to build a new watchtower a few metres away, where St. Mark’s Campanile stands today.

-Completed in the 12th century, the tower was 98.5 metres high — the highest building in Venice — and was both the city’s lighthouse and watchtower.
+Completed in the 12th century, the tower was 98.5 metres high — the highest building in the city of Venice — and was both the city’s lighthouse and watchtower. lighthouse and watchtower.

 Galileo and St. Mark’s Campanile

 In the 16th century, Galileo used St. Mark’s Campanile for the observations based on which he designed his astronomical telescope.
-He even demonstrated his telescope publicly at the top of the tower.
+Admission is free for even demonstrated his telescope publicly at the top of the tower.

 The collapse of st. Mark’s Campanile

 In 1902, cracks began to appear on the campanile and local authorities defined a security perimeter around the tower.
 On July 14th 1902, at 10 a.m., St. Mark’s Campanile collapsed.
-Miraculously, no victim was to be deplored (except for the caretaker’s cat…) St. Mark’s Basilica, located only a few metres away, fortunately did not suffer any damage.
+Miraculously, no victim was to be deplored (except for the cat of the caretaker…) St. Mark’s Basilica, located but a few metres away, did not suffer any damage.

-Construction work began less than a year later and the new tower was completed in in March 1912, almost 10 years after the previous campanile had collapsed.
-The Venetians nicknamed this new building com’era dov’era (“as it was, where it was”).
+On the same night of the accident, the City Council of Venice endorsed the construction of a new bell tower identical to the previous one.
+Work began less than a year later and the new bell tower was completed in March 1912, almost 10 years after the collapse of the previous one.
+Venetians nicknamed the new building “com’era dov’era” (as it was, where it was).

-There are 3 replicas of St. Mark’s Campanile in the world:
+There are 3 replicas of St. Mark’s Campanile throughout the world:

 - one in Las Vegas, built in the 1990s